-Tons of new anime series are coming out every year, but the world of modern anime is vastly different from the old-school anime series that pioneered the genre.
-That's not necessarily a bad thing.
+Tons of new anime are released every year, but the world of modern anime is vastly different from the classic anime series that pioneered the genre—and that's not necessarily a bad thing.

 Animation techniques have improved over the decades.
-We have better art, stronger characters, more imaginative worlds, and we're moving away from tired tropes and cliches of the past.
+We have better art, stronger characters, more imaginative worlds, and we're moving away from overused anime tropes of the past.

-But newer isn't always better.
-There are plenty of old-school anime series that are just as good today as they were when they first debuted—even if they feel dated in some ways.
+But newer isn't always better!
+There are plenty of old-school animes that are just as good today as they were when they first debuted, even if they feel dated in some ways.

-Here are the best old-school anime series you should check out.
-They may be old, but they're still gold.
-Even if you're an avid anime fan, many of these series may have flown under your radar!
+Here are the best classic old-school animes that are old but gold.
+Even if you're an avid anime fan, you may have missed some of these!

 From the Japanese manga of the same name, which is written and illustrated by Nobuyuki Ainza, Flame of Recca centers on a high school teen Recca and his friends, as well as Yanagi Sakoshita, a girl who has the ability to heal wounds and injuries.